joedolson/inaccessible-ajax-comments/README.md

-# accessible-ajax-comments
+# inaccessible-ajax-comments
-Accessible AJAX Comments
+Inaccessible AJAX Comments

-This is a plug-in derived from the Accessible AJAX comments library built for the WordPress Theme Accessibility Pattern Library (https://github.com/wpaccessibility/a11ythemepatterns/tree/master/comment-form-with-js-aria)

-Please make pull requests or raise issues in the WP Accessibility pattern library, unless the issues are specific to the plug-in implementation.
+This is a demo plug-in designed to show the difference between creating a JavaScript different experience with accessibility in mind and...not.
+This is the inaccessible version.
+Don't use it.